harmony-one/h/progress/rikako-hatoya.md

+2025-02-03 Tue: Continuation of Deepseek prover V1.5.
+Working on model weight training and comparison of V1.5, RL, base.

-2025-02-03 Mon: Worked on deepsek prover.
+2025-02-03 Mon: Worked on deepseek prover.
 Continuation with FLT reading.

 ---